-It means no more pronouncing the reading class as “stupid” because they enjoy things you can’t even imagine stomaching.
+It means no more pronouncing the reading audience as “ridiculous” because they enjoy things you can’t even imagine stomaching.

 It means giving up the delicious, snarky feeling of self-righteousness and, let’s face it, superiority, when we judge someone else’s work.

 That doesn’t mean we can’t offer our opinion or input, especially if it’s requested.
 I’m not suggesting a world-wide gag on saying anything about anything.
-But if you’re going to offer your opinion, try to be helpful — and let go of the idea that you’re right.
+But if you’re going to offer your opinion, try to be helpful, even kind — and let go of the idea that you’re right.

 The hidden, barbed trap of judgment.

-Here’s why it’s dangerous to say things like “that is hideous/stupid/whatever.”
+Here’s why it’s dangerous to say things like “that is hideous/ridiculous/whatever.”

 When you say it, and really believe it… then you feel, on some level, that there are things that are good and things that are bad.